aridjayarecipes/cutesrecipes.web.app/content/post/2068-easiest-way-to-prepare-favorite-seasoned-brussels-sprouts-with-bonito-flakes.md

 - "1/4 tsp Sesame oil"
 - "10 grams Bonito flakes"
 recipeinstructions:
 - "Remove the outer skin of the brussels sprouts, cut in half, and set aside.
-There's no need to make more cuts."
+There&#39;s no need to make more cuts."
 - "Cook in boiling water for about 3 minutes.
-Occasionally, check the hardness to make sure you're not over-boiling.
+Occasionally, check the hardness to make sure you&#39;re not over-boiling.
 Drain after removing from the water."
 - "After draining, soak in ice or run under cold water to cool.
 Be careful not to over-cool.
 Drain again."
 - "Combine the flavoring ingredients in a bowl and mix together."
 - "Add the boiled brussels sprouts and mix."